tonypee/fluxton/README.md

 Facebooks flux documentation give an example of calculating a flight cost.
 We will do that below:

 ```
-import Fluxton from './src/Fluxton';
+import Fluxton from './Fluxton';
-import FluxtonStore from './src/FluxtonStore';
+import FluxtonStore from './FluxtonStore';

-var fluxton = new Fluxton();
+var fluxton = window.fluxton = new Fluxton();

 var summary = fluxton.create('summary');
 var countries = fluxton.create('countries');